omegacen/pylint-sonarjson/README.md

 Instead of via the command line, the plugin can be configured via a `pylintrc` file or via `pyproject.toml`,
 [as described in the Pylint documentation](https://pylint.pycqa.org/en/latest/user_guide/usage/run.html#command-line-options).
-Here is an exampe `pylintrc` file, generated with the `--generate-toml-config` command line option:
+Here is an exampe `pylintrc` file, generated with the `--generate-rcfile` command line option:

 ```